What We Do

 And/Or a Notice of Lien

 You may have also received a "Notice of Lien".
-In order to protect the Town's ability to collect real estate taxes, any property owner with delinquent real estate tax is sent a notice of intent to lien.
+In order to protect the Town's ability to collect business personal property/real estate taxes, any property owner with delinquent Business or Real Estate tax is sent a notice of intent to lien.
 This is also a statutory requirement, not only to protect the town, but also to be informative to the taxpayer.
-Should the tax bill remain unpaid at the end of April, the Tax Office would then place a tax lien on the delinquent property at the beginng of May.
+Should the tax bill remain unpaid, the Tax Office would then place a tax lien on the delinquent property.
 This ensures that the town will be first in line to receive payment of the delinquent tax should any legal action be brought upon the property.

 Payments through our authorized collection agency, Rossi Law Office, can be made by credit card without additional credit card fees.
 There is a 24 hour hold on ALL payments made to the collection agency.
 Please take this into consideration if you need a DMV release.